 - September 25, 2011 – January 2, 2012

 - East Building, Mezzanine and Upper Level, Northeast

 This exhibition is no longer on view at the National Gallery.

-Organization: Organized by the National Gallery of Art, Washington, in association with The Andy Warhol Museum, Pittsburgh, the Galleria nazionale d'arte moderna, Rome, and the Museum für Moderne Kunst, Frankfurt.
+Organization: The exhibition was organized by the National Gallery of Art, Washington, in association with The Andy Warhol Museum, Pittsburgh, the Galleria Nazionale d'Arte Moderna, Rome, and the Museum für Moderne Kunst, Frankfurt.
 Molly Donovan, associate curator of modern and contemporary art, National Gallery of Art, was curator.

-Sponsor: The Terra Foundation for American Art is the foundation sponsor of the international tour of the exhibition.
-The exhibition in Washington is made possible by The Exhibition Circle of the National Gallery of Art.
-The exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.
+Sponsor: The Terra Foundation for American Art was the foundation sponsor for the international tour of the exhibition.
+The exhibition in Washington was made possible by The Exhibition Circle of the National Gallery of Art.
+It was supported by an indemnity from the Federal Council on the Arts and the Humanities.

 Other Venues: Museum für Moderne Kunst, Frankfurt, February 11–May 13, 2012